Here's a good idea for what to do with leftover felt scraps - quick and fun color sorting activities for kids!

-Any felt scraps left after a sewing project, like maybe this one?
+Any felt scraps left after a sewing project, like maybe making all this diy felt play food?
 Don't throw them away!
 Why?
 You can use them as a simple play activity for kids.
-How?
-Read on…
+This is how.

 - cut two or three (or more, depending on the child's age) colors of leftover felt into shapes of your choice.

 - Add several containers or bowls or cups - as many as there are colors of felt - and that's it.

 I used plastic Ikea Kalas bowls in the same color as felt, but any other will do just fine.
 You can even sew a few of the Kaia fabric bins, these will double as great pencil organizers for your kids room.
 If you use cups of the same color, make sure you mark which color goes into which cup.
 This can be done either by placing a piece of colored paper into the cup, attaching a clothespin (in the appropriate color), etc.